Sudetes

-The Sudetes (/suːˈdiːtiːz/ soo-DEE-teez), commonly known as the Sudeten Mountains, is a geomorphological subprovince in Central Europe, shared by Germany, Poland and the Czech Republic.
-They consist mainly of mountain ranges and are the highest part of Bohemian Massif.
-They stretch from the Saxon capital of Dresden in the northwest across to the region of Lower Silesia in Poland and to the Moravian Gate in the Czech Republic in the east.
+The Sudetes (/suːˈdiːtiːz/ soo-DEE-teez), also known as the Sudeten Mountains or Sudetic Mountains, is a geomorphological subprovince of the Bohemian Massif province in Central Europe, shared by the Czech Republic, Poland and Germany.
+They consist mainly of mountain ranges and are the highest part of the Bohemian Massif.
+They stretch from the Saxon capital of Dresden in the northwest across to the region of Lower Silesia in Poland and to the city of Ostrava in the Czech Republic in the east.
 Geographically the Sudetes are a Mittelgebirge with some characteristics typical of high mountains.
 Its plateaus and subtle summit relief makes the Sudetes more akin to mountains of Northern Europe than to the Alps.